AbdullahTariqCS/Hardware-Snake-Game/readme.md

 The project is organized into four main sub-circuits, each responsible for a critical aspect of the Snake game:

 1. **Input Direction**
-2. **Movement Processing**
-3. **Length Calculation**
-4. **Output Display (4x4 LED Matrix)**

-### 1. Input Direction

-  #### Fixed Logic Design in Simulation
+    - **Fixed Logic Design in Simulation**
         - **Components**:
             - Toggle switches (Up, Down, Left, Right)
             - D-latches (7474)
             - 4-input OR Gate (4072)

         - **Working**:
             - Toggle switches allow users to direct the snake.
             - D-latches store the state of each direction, interfacing with the movement calculation circuit to determine the snake's next position.
             - Successful simulation in Proteus captured user inputs accurately.

-  #### Hardware Implementation (with Arduino)
+    - **Hardware Implementation (with Arduino)**
         - **Components**:
             - Arduino Uno
             - Joystick Module
             - De-multiplexer (SN74LS139)

         - **Working**:
             - Joystick updates a direction variable.
             - The variable is converted to binary and processed by a de-multiplexer to control the snake's direction.

-### 2. Movement Processing
+2. **Movement Processing**

-  #### Fixed Logic Design in Simulation
+    - **Fixed Logic Design in Simulation**
         - **Components**:
             - 4-bit Universal Shift Registers (SN74LS95)
             - Multiplexers (74LS153, 74LS157)
             - Adders (74LS83)
             - Counters (4520)
             - De-Multiplexer (74LS139)

         - **Working**:
             - Coordinates of the snake are stored in shift registers.
             - Movement is processed using counters and multiplexers to update the snake's position.

-  #### Hardware Implementation
+    - **Hardware Implementation**
         - **Components**:
             - Shift Registers
             - Arduino Uno

         - **Working**:
             - Partly implemented with Arduino to avoid synchronization issues.
             - Detailed movement processing and synchronization are handled by the Arduino.

-### 3. Length Calculation
+3. **Length Calculation**

-  #### Fixed Logic Design in Simulation
+    - **Fixed Logic Design in Simulation**
         - **Components**:
             - D-Latches (7474)
             - De-Multiplexers (74LS139)
             - Counters (4520)
             - Comparators (7485)
             - AND, OR, NOT Gates

         - **Working**:
             - Length control uses D-latches and counters.
             - Snake length increases upon detecting a fruit using a comparator.

-### 4. Output Display (4x4 LED Matrix)
+4. **Output Display (4x4 LED Matrix)**

-  #### Fixed Logic Design in Simulation
+    - **Fixed Logic Design in Simulation**
         - **Components**:
             - De-Multiplexers (SN74LS139)
             - NOR Gates (4007)
             - OR Gates (4027)

         - **Working**:
             - Converts snake coordinates into a 4x4 display matrix for real-time visualization.
             - Combination of NOR gates forms a matrix indicating snake's position.

-  #### Hardware Implementation (with Arduino)
+    - **Hardware Implementation (with Arduino)**
         - **Components**:
             - Shift Registers (74LS95)
             - Arduino Uno
             - 4x4 LED Matrix

         - **Working**:
             - Coordinates processed and displayed using a 4x4 LED matrix controlled by Arduino.
             - The Arduino handles data transfer and display updates.

----

-By breaking down the project structure into these clear sub-circuits, each with detailed components and working principles, the documentation becomes more organized and easier to follow.